locaweb/shard_handler/README.md

 end
 ```

-To execute a query in a shard, you can use the `.switch` method passing the
+To execute a query in a shard, you can use the `.using` method passing the
 appropriate shard name:

 ```ruby